Reverse weathering: History

 In 1933, Victor Moritz Goldschmidt first proposed a reaction where igneous rock and volatiles would interact to generate sediments and seawater.
-Lars Gunnar Sillén would later propose that reactions involving the generation of silicates potentially played a role in controlling the composition and pH of seawater in 1959.
+In 1959, Lars Gunnar Sillén proposed that reactions involving the formation of silicates potentially played a role in controlling the composition and pH of seawater.
 At the time of Sillén's proposal, the thermodynamic constants of clay mineral reactions were not known and there were very few thermodynamic indicators that such a reaction existed.
 Frederick Mackenzie and Robert Garrels would then combine Goldschmidt's and Sillén's work with the concept of reconstitution reactions to derive the reverse weathering hypothesis in 1966.
 Since then, reverse weathering has been used as a possible explanation for various marine environment reactions and observations.

 Today, there is much debate over the significance of reverse weathering.
 The global extent of the process has not yet been measured, but inferences can be made by using specific local examples.